China fills part of U.S. void on climate without dominating talks

-BONN, Germany (Reuters) - China has filled some of the void on climate change leadership left by U.S. President Donald Trump’s decision to quit the 2015 Paris climate pact by curbing its own greenhouse emissions and it has done so without seeking to dominate the talks, delegates said.
+BONN, Germany, Nov 17 (Reuters) - China has filled some of the void on climate change leadership left by U.S. President Donald Trump’s decision to quit the 2015 Paris climate pact by curbing its own greenhouse emissions and it has done so without seeking to dominate the talks, delegates said.

 Some nations had expected Beijing would be more active in making proposals at the Nov.
 6-17 talks among almost 200 nations to push its views that the rich should be doing far more to cut greenhouse gas emissions and to provide finance to poor nations.